clbustos/buhos/README.md

 The API is documented using [Yard](https://yardoc.org/) and is available on [https://www.buhos.org/api](https://www.buhos.org/api).
 Only available in English.

 ## Get Started

+There is a demo available on [https://demo.buhos.org](https://demo.buhos.org).
+You could use the software using 'admin' as username and password.
+Don't do anything important here, because the database is refreshed periodically.

 ### On Windows